HaitaoMao/SOGA/README.md

 | DANE      | SINGLE（weight on the adversarial loss) | [1, 2, 3, 4, 5]                                              |
 | UDAGCN    | path_len                                | [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]                              |

-The best hyperparameter on the macro-AUC score are:
+The best hyperparameter on the macro-F1 score are:

 | Model     | tuning parameter                               | DBLP->ACM | ACM->DBLP | ACM-D->ACM-S | ACM-S->ACM-D |
 | --------- | ---------------------------------------------- | --------- | --------- | ------------ | ------------ |